flashbots/flashbots-docs/docs/flashbots-protect/rpc/bundle-cache.md

 ## Send Bundle

-Once all the transactions you want to include in your bundle are added to the queue, send the signed transactions to the flashbots relay.
+Once all the transactions you want to include in your bundle are added to the queue, query the bundle with `GET /bundle?id=<YOUR_BUNDLE_ID>` and send the returned signed transactions to Flashbots as a bundle.

-If you're being helped with a whitehat recovery, we will provide a web interface for you to do this.
+If you're being helped with a whitehat recovery, we may provide a web interface for you to do this.

 If you want to send a bundle directly, check out the [Flashbots Auction Docs](https://docs.flashbots.net/flashbots-auction/searchers/quick-start#how-to-send-your-first-flashbots-bundle) for instructions on how to do this.

 ## Fake Funds

-Querying the balance of an address (using the `?bundle=` argument) will return a fake balance of 100 ETH, to allow crafting transactions even without actual funds.
+Querying the balance of an address when using the `?bundle=` argument will return a fake balance of 100 ETH, to allow crafting transactions without the account having actual funds.